sap1ens/syrup/README.md

 ## Workflows

-You can use plain GitHub or Waffle.io - in this case your workflow should be similar to what's covered in the **Waffle.io Workflow** section.
+You can use GitHub with or without Waffle.io - in this case your workflow should be similar to what's covered in the **GitHub & Waffle.io Workflows** section.

 If you use ZenHub you probably already have everything you need, but this app still can help you with milestones, check **ZenHub Workflow** section.

 Also, in both cases `clone-issue` command can be helpful for moving tickets between Sprints.

-## Waffle.io Workflow
+## GitHub & Waffle.io Workflows

 [Waffle.io](https://waffle.io) is an amazing project management tool based on GitHub.
 It has two-way synchronization with GitHub and shows your issues for a repo as a Kanban board.